-I’m still celebrating my 2nd blogiversary, and I have a free counting book printable for you!
+I have a free counting book printable for you!
 I love using unit studies, so I designed the printable to work with any theme.
 You can easily adjust the actual activity according to your child’s ability level, whether your child is a toddler or an older preschooler.

 Small Hands Creating Hope